justinfriebel/foundation-dealer/README.md

 ## Quickstart
 Install WordPress on the server.

-Download and upload this theme to your themes directory on the server: `wp-content/themes/`.
+Download to your local machine.

 On your local machine command line (open PowerShell if you're using Windows):
 ```bash